Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 You might pay more than one type (or class) of National Insurance in the same tax year.
 This can happen if you work for someone as an employee as well as earning other income from self-employment.

-Another common example is someone who is both an employer and an employee (such as someone who is a director of their own limited company), but there are other reasons too.
+Another common example is someone who is both an employer and an employee (such as someone who is a director in their own limited company), but there are other reasons too.

 How much National Insurance will I pay?